pr2database/pr2-website/content/eukref/pipeline_overview.md

 **Step 6.** Start using the eukref pipeline

 ### C. EUKREF PIPELINE

 This document outlines the procedure for gathering sequences and generating an alignment and tree.

-**Step 0.** Decide upon the scope of the group you will initially curate.
+#### Step 0 - Decide upon the scope of the group you will initially curate

  Your group should be of a manageable size in terms of taxonomic breadth and total available sequences (e.g. a subset of Rhizaria or diatoms rather than the entire clade).
 It will be more useful for you and EukRef in general to finish curation of a smaller group.
 You can expand later.

 ---

-**Step 1.** Generate a curated starting sequence set, alignment, and tree for your group.
+#### Step 1 - Generate a curated starting sequence set, alignment, and tree for your group

  This initial sequence set will form the basis of your entire curation effort.
 Therefore it is critical that these sequences are well-curated, and you need an alignment of these sequences and a reliable phylogenetic tree built from them.
 There are multiple ways to get this initial sequence set, but in each case, you should ensure it meets the criteria below.
 Additionally, you need a file that contains diverse outgroups: 5-10 sequences from all of the neighboring clades (e.g., if you are working on ciliates you should include apicomplexa, dinoflagellates, and stramenopiles).
 This alignment MUST be untrimmed (e.g. contain all gaps) so that additional sequences can be added.
 The initial tree must be checked to make sure it covers the diversity of the group and reflects phylogenetic relationships expected based on current research/literature.
 Any errant sequences need to be removed from the alignment.

 Criteria for the initial set of sequences, alignment, and tree: